Best Ginger Molasses Cookies

 Step six

-Scoop out the dough and place it on the cookie sheet.
-Continue until there are 16 balls to each sheet.
+Scoop out the batter and place each cookie dough ball on the cookie sheet.
+Continue until there are 16 balls on each baking sheet.
+(E)

 Step seven